vwkd/code-system/src/general/polymorphism.md

 ## Introduction

-- ability of identifier to represent multiple concrete data types
+- ability of identifier to represent subtypes
-- specifies base type, can use common functionality of base type, abstracts over concrete types
+- specifies supertype, can use common functionality of supertype, abstracts over subtypes
 - e.g. call method on composite type without knowing which concrete type it is
 - can be static or dynamic
 - allows extendable types